48 results

 • Unexplained bronchospasm (wheeze may be absent

-in Anaesthesia ... arrest where other causes ... of more of the signs ...
+of more of the signs ... chlorhexidine as cause ... as a possible cause ...
 Anesthesiology #Anesthesia ...
 Checklist #Diagnosis #Management